GoJamie/PWP/README.md

 Before running and testing the API, you need to set `FLASK_APP` and `FLASK_ENV`, and run ti by using command `flask run`.
 We use `rs_test.py` in `tests` folder to test resource and API.

-You can use command `pytest db_test.py` to test API.
+You can use command `pytest db_test.py` to test database.